nordglueck/dashboard-docs/docs/00_tut_api.md

 # New REST API Endpoint

+In this tutorial we create a new REST API endpoint.

 ## Model

 First we have to create a model.
 In this example a simple patient model.